verso-optim/pOSMan/README.md

 ## Demo

-Going through all edges in a small town:
+Going through all edges in a small town (click on the marker to start the animation):

 - [example 1](https://verso-optim.com/vrp-optim/chinese-postman-poc/monnieres/)
 - [example 2](https://verso-optim.com/vrp-optim/chinese-postman-poc/saint-lumine-de-clisson/)